Emeryao/ngx-scanner/README.md

 # HoneyScanner 🐝
-a service to get the string from the Honeywell scanner `HH450`
+a service to get the string from a scanner device like Honeywell `HH450`

 ## Installation